-Using the same eight stage template, information about a single or multiple operations can be organised in the same way.
+Using the same eight stage template means that information about a single or multiple operations can be organised in the same way.
 This helps when comparing the similarities and differences between the operations.
-The template helps to identify what information is needed, what has been found out and, importantly, what information is not known about an operation.
+Not all of the information may be able to be obtained but the template will help to identify what information is needed, what has been found out and, importantly, what information is not known about the operation.